CIS700-Procedural-Graphics/Project5-Shaders/README.md

 [?]
 Swap</br>
     Just swapped the r,g,b values with one another.</br>
 [?]
 Chromatic Aberration </br>
     From the pixel location, sampled the rgb values of the pixel shifted in a particular uv direction doing different sampling for the r,g,b components.
-When the offsetted images come together, you get an overlaying effect of three mario images where it looks like each is a specific color component.
+When the offsetted images come together, you get an overlaying effect of three mario images where it looks like each is a specific color component.</br>
+Note: for the shader labeled CoolEffect1 - once it's turned on zoom in a bit and rotate the screen (click and drag) and you'll see the effect.</br>

 ## Images from the Project